Wagëblë: Wageb' Rap New Generation (2003)

 In 2003 Wagëblë released their first studio album, Wageb' Rap New Generation, in collaboration with manager Fred Russel and producer Tom Roger Rumblin' from Norwegian label Two Thou Entertainment.
 Wagëblë embarked on a Senegal-wide tour shortly after the album's release, beginning with a show at Hip Hop Rally Oslo Dakar, a festival organized by Hip Hop artists, promoters and label representatives from Norway, Sénégal, Kenya and the U.S. Throughout the Wageb' Rap New Generation Tour, Wagëblë also held several free concerts that aimed to raise awareness about AIDS, drug use and racism.

 Senegal (2005)

 Wagëblë released their second album, Senegal, in 2005, for which they won best album at Sénégal’s Annual Hip Hop Awards that same year.
 The Senegal album Tour launched Wagëblë's international career, and for the first time the group played live shows to foreign audiences across the globe, in Norway, Switzerland, Sweden, France, the U.S, Gambia and Guinea.
-The album, largely considered to be a Hip Hop Galsen (slang for Senegalese hip hop) classic, features Kenyan-Norwegian rapper/singer, Stella Mwangi STL, Kenyan MC Ras Steven, Norwegian rapper Kleen Cut and Ugandan-Norwegian actress Asta Busingye Lydersen, aka Asta Busingye.
+The album, largely considered to be a Hip Hop Galsen (slang for Senegalese hip hop) classic, features Kenyan-Norwegian rapper/singer, Stella Mwangi STL, Kenyan MC Ras Steven, Norwegian rapper Kleen Cut and Ugandan-Norwegian actress Asta Busingye Lydersen, a.k.a.
+Asta Busingye.
 The album was produced by Norwegian label, Two thou Entertainment.